-Some of these lesser known places in Los Angeles may give you a better idea of what the City of Angels has to offer
+These lesser known places in Los Angeles will give you a better idea of what the City of Angels really has to offer

-Our favorite places to visit in Long Beach are the Aquarium of the Pacific, Shoreline Village, and Pike Street.
+Some of our favorite places to visit in Long Beach include the Aquarium of the Pacific, Shoreline Village, and the Pike Outlets.
 The aquarium showcases wildlife throughout the Pacific, from the polar regions to the tropics.
 There are sea lions, penguins, sea otters, sharks, lorikeets you can feed, wading birds, and all manner of fish.
 And Shoreline Village is full of shops, food, and even live entertainment on the weekends.
 You can also take the Catalina Express boat from here to Catalina Island (see Catalina Island below).

 Third Street Promenade and the Santa Monica Pier are our favorite places to visit in Santa Monica.
 The promenade is a pedestrian shopping district with many great shops, restaurants, and entertainment.
 There are also many street performers on the weekends.
-Our favorite hang-outs include Cafe Crepe for breakfast, and the AMC Santa Monica 7 theatre to catch a Sunday matinée.
 For lunch or dinner, try Mariasol at the end of Santa Monica Pier for outstanding views and some hearty Mexican food.
 And the pier has its own amusement park, Pacific Park.
 If nothing else, take the Pacific Wheel ferris wheel for great views of the coastline.

 If you rent a bicycle, pair of roller skates, or a segway, the Bohemian and eclectic Venice Beach is just a couple of miles down the coast to the South.
 Here you can check out Muscle Beach, the Venice Skate Park, stroll along the boardwalk and peruse the wares of the street vendors, or head inland to observe the canals.